Field Notes

 We did not manage to get to 1m of accuracy in either of the sites and our measurements were around 4 m of accuracy.

 I started the tower servicing around 12:00 PST while Irene took three point measurements next to each thermocouple profile.
 These points are named in the GPS file as tc1, tc2, and tc3.
 Tc1 is the furthest from the tower, tc2 is the one closest to the channel, and tc3 is the one closest to the tower.
-For these measurements, accuracy was worse than 4m (around 5m), probably due to the tower interfering.
+For these measurements, accuracy was worse than 4m (around 5m).

 We didn’t feel too hot while in the waders, but both of our pants were totally soaked with sweat when we removed our waders.
 I guess the warm, dry breeze kept us cool enough.